tyoxlx/Roblox-Synapse/README.md

 <a href="https://metatablecatgames.github.io/catwork">Documentation</a>
 </div>

-# Installation

-Catwork can be installed simply by downloading the RBXM in the Releases folder, and then dragged into Studio.
-If you use Rojo or similar toolchain, you can simply clone the code into your local project.

 > [!NOTE]
 > Catwork works best in `ReplicatedFirst`, especially since you can then utilise `ReplicatedFirst` loading behaviour.
 > Server code can access code in ReplicatedFirst.